Keaton Burns

 Bio

-Keaton Burns received his BA in Applied Mathematics, Physics, and Astrophysics from UC Berkeley in 2012, his MASt in Mathematics from the University of Cambridge in 2013, and his PhD in Physics from MIT in 2018.
-He was a Flatiron Research Fellow at the Center for Computational Astrophysics until 2019, when he joined the MIT Department of Mathematics as an Instructor.
+Keaton received his BA in Applied Mathematics, Physics, and Astrophysics from UC Berkeley in 2012, his MASt in Mathematics from the University of Cambridge in 2013, and his PhD in Physics from MIT in 2018.
+He completed his postdoctoral work as a Flatiron Research Fellow at the Center for Computational Astrophysics.
+He has been in the MIT math department since 2019 as an Instructor in Applied Mathematics (2019-2023), a Research Scientist (2023-2025), and now a Principal Research Scientist.